-Feeling Butterflies in Your Stomach: Some Possible Causes
+Butterflies in Your Stomach: Possible Causes

-I have butterflies in my stomach.
-Why?
+Why do I have butterflies in my stomach?

-They include: fever, tremors, vomiting, dizziness, chills, and in extreme cases, blood appears in either the stool or vomit.
+- There are also other symptoms that come with gastritis.
+They include fever, tremors, vomiting, dizziness, chills, and in extreme cases, blood in the stool or vomit.

 We also need to remember that children can feel these things too.
 If your child feels butterflies or pain in their stomach, they need to see a doctor.

 Like we said before, there are many types of pain.
 Here is one we can identify easily.

 - Feeling butterflies in your stomach one to three hours after eating is usually caused by peptic ulcers.

 Peptic ulcers happen when our gastric acids wear away part of the stomach lining.

 - This feeling of pain or butterflies comes after eating or at night.
 It can make it difficult to get a good night’s sleep.

 - The most common cause of these ulcers is the bacteria Helicobacter pylori.
 However, some anti-inflammatories (ibuprofen, for example) can cause also them.